stuttter/wp-multi-network/CONTRIBUTING.md

 ## Requirements & Recommendations

-When contributing code to WP Multi Network, please keep the folowing in mind:
+When contributing code to WP Multi Network, please keep the following in mind:

-* Write code that is backward-compatible to PHP 5.2 and WordPress 4.6.
+* Write code that is backward-compatible to PHP 5.2 and WordPress 4.9
 * Follow the [WordPress coding and documentation standards](https://make.wordpress.org/core/handbook/best-practices/coding-standards/).
 * If possible, provide integration tests for your changes.